Carlow College - St. Patrick's

 Entry requirements

-Hold a primary degree (Level 8) awarded at Second-Class Honours, Grade 2 (or equivalent)*
+Hold a primary degree (Level 8) awarded at Second-Class Honours, Grade 2 or equivalent

+Applicants who hold a degree at Level 8 with an award of pass or who hold a degree at Level 7 (or equivalent) may be considered with evidence of relevant career practice for a minimum period of three years or a portfolio of publication in historical or cognate studies.
 In exceptional circumstances, applicants who do not hold a degree at Level 7 or Level 8 on the NFQ may be considered for entry subject to evidence of relevant career practice for a minimum period of 8 years or who can evidence a substantial portfolio of publication in historical or cognate studies.

 Duration